teremterem/litellm-server-boilerplate/README_BOILERPLATE.md

    git push origin main
    ```

-That’s it - your `main` branch now contains the latest boilerplate changes while keeping your customizations in place.
+That’s it - your `main` branch now contains the latest Boilerplate changes while keeping your customizations in place.

 ## P. S. You are welcome to join our [MiniAgents Discord Server 👥](https://discord.gg/ptSvVnbwKt)